 Pupils across the partnership are happy, friendly and well behaved and are at the heart of everything we do.
 Both staff and pupils are ambitious and confident.
 Many consistently out-perform their national peers and make significantly more progress.

-All schools have comprehensive intakes and you will receive experience of working with pupils of all abilities aged 3-11 years.
-At least one of your placements will give you access to the Early Years Foundation Stage.
+All schools have comprehensive intakes and you will receive experience of working with pupils of all abilities aged 3-16 years.
+At least one of your placements will give you access to the Early Years Foundation Stage (Primary only).
 This will enhance and deepen the learning experience for trainees within the partnership.
 Our schools are all highly successful in their own right with excellent track records in developing teachers from trainees to headship.

 Our School Direct courses are aimed at embedding the trainee in the heart of a school.
 The trainee will start the year in school on the first day of term and work the life of a teacher for three terms.
 Trainees are treated as members of staff and expected to behave in line with the conditions and expectations of a teacher, this includes duties, meetings and extra-curricular activities.
 Trainees benefit from a professional and social life that reflects the school community.
 Most trainees are selected by schools that have at least one other School Direct Trainee.

 Grants and bursaries are available for many students, including to support with childcare if required.
 Please contact us to find out more.